Niagara Falls Day Trip | How To Visit Niagara Falls Without A Car

 - If you don’t like buses, you can take the GoTrain also

-- I have a T-Mobile account and an external battery pack so I was covered for entertaining myself on the rides
+- I have a phone with a decent data roaming plan and an external battery pack so I was covered for entertaining myself on the rides

 - It would have cost me more to rent a car (gas, taxes, insurance)

 - I should have left earlier in the day especially since I fell asleep on the bus ride there anyway.
 I could have squeezed in a few more attractions like the White Water Walk

 - The only thing I was disappointed to miss out on is Niagara-On-The-Lake area for the wineries (next time!)

 Save this to Pinterest

 Have you been to Niagara?
 How did you get there?!